wp-plugins/wp-gallery-custom-links/readme.txt

 `$custom_url = get_post_meta( $attachment_id, '_gallery_link_url', true );`

+Please note that "$attachment_id" is a variable for the post ID of the image - you will need to have already defined and set this variable in your own code and use your variable in this spot.  "$attachment_id" is just an example of what it could be named.

 = #5) I've set my gallery to remove Lightbox effects, but they are still coming up, possibly with nothing in them.
 Why? =

 Version 1.9 (hopefully) resolves most of these issues, but if you're still having this problem,